ProjetSigma/backend/README.md

 If you have just made a `git pull`, onlu migrate the database with
 `python manage.py migrate`

+You can load fixtures data with
+`python manage.py loaddata fixtures.json`

 Run dev server
 `python manage.py runserver` or `python manage.py runserver_plus` (can be useful but buggier...)